 We have a robust program utilizing a mix of traditional reinsurers and insurance linked securities.
-As of November 30, 2019, we purchased reinsurance from over 80 reinsurers, who either have an "A-" (Excellent) (Outlook Stable) or better financial strength rating by A.M.
+As of January 1, 2020, we purchased reinsurance from over 85 reinsurers, who either have an "A-" (Excellent) (Outlook Stable) or better financial strength rating by A.M.
 Best or post collateral.
 Our reinsurance contracts include special termination provisions that allow us to cancel and replace any participating reinsurer that is downgraded below a rating of "A-" (Excellent) (Outlook Stable) from A.M.
 Best, or whose surplus drops by more than 20%.
-Torrey Pines Re Ltd., the special purpose insurer established in Bermuda, comprises \$166 million or 14.8% of total catastrophe XOL limit we have in effect.
-Torrey Pines Re Ltd. was funded by over 25 different investors, with the largest investor representing less than 3% of our total catastrophe XOL reinsurance limit.
-Our largest single XOL reinsurer comprises 6.2% of total reinsurance limit we purchased.
+Torrey Pines Re Ltd., the special purpose insurer established in Bermuda, comprises \$166 million or 12.7% of total catastrophe XOL limit we have in effect.
+Torrey Pines Re Ltd. was funded by over 25 different investors, with the largest investor representing less than 2% of our total catastrophe XOL reinsurance limit.
+Our largest single XOL reinsurer comprises 5.9% of the total catastrophe XOL reinsurance limit we have in effect.
 In addition to ceding risk to traditional reinsurers, we purchase collateralized limit from the insurance linked securities ("ILS") market.
 The table below reflects the ratings of our largest individual reinsurers.